joselycas/cli-data-gem-assessment-v-000/veteran_offers/README.md

 ## Installation

-Clone https://github.com/joselycas/cli-data-gem-assessment-v-000.git to your machine to get this running.
+Clone https://github.com/joselycas/cli-data-gem-assessment-v-000.git to your machine to get the program running.

 ## Usage
 bundle install